pfsense/docs/source/install/upgrade-guide.rst

 system, and that configuration later restored to a 64 bit system, the next upgrade of the restored system will switch it to 32 bit.
 When using auto-update, first browse to System>Firmware, Updater Settings tab.
-If the “Use an unofficial server for firmware upgrades” box is checked, un-check it, and click Save.
+If the "Use an unofficial server for firmware upgrades" box is checked, un-check it, and click Save.
 Then your system will remain on its current architecture.